bestiebae/POLI-179-instagram-popularity/README.md

 # POLI 179 Final Project - Visual Elements and Their Effects on Instagram Post Popularity for Politicians
 # Research Question
+How does different content and graphic design choices present in politicians' Instagram posts influence their popularity?
+What are the prevailing themes or content for each party?

 ### Group